British PM hails riots 'fightback', approves water cannon

 Police have arrested more than 1,100 people across the country since the riots erupted on Saturday in the north London district of Tottenham after police shot dead a man two days earlier.

 Three courts in London were to stay open all night Wednesday to deal with riot cases.
-Police in Manchester in northwest England said two protesters were jailed on Wednesday, one for 16 weeks and one for 10.

 In Birmingham, Britain's second biggest city, police said they had arrested a man on suspicion of murder after an incident in which a car was driven into a group of people and three Asian Muslim men were killed.